VP1996/ISDM-Group-2-Tut6/Weekly Work/Empathy Map and POV.md

 #### Call Representative

-- As a call representative I don’t want to be verbally abused by the customer so I wish there was a way to alleviate the stress on phone calls (stress meaning too many calls)
+- As a call representative, I don’t want to be verbally abused by the customer so I wish there was a way to alleviate the stress on phone calls (stress meaning too many calls)
-- As a call representative I want to maintain a positive, empathetic and professional attitude towards the customers at all times.
+- As a call representative, I want to maintain a positive, empathetic and professional attitude towards the customers at all times.
-- As a call representative I want to respond to customer inquiries promptly by acknowledging and resolving customer complaints.
+- As a call representative,I want to respond to customer inquiries promptly by acknowledging and resolving customer complaints.
-- As a call representative I need to know about our products inside and out so that I can answer customer questions efficiently and to the best of my ability.
+- As a call representative, I need to know about our products inside and out so that I can answer customer questions efficiently and to the best of my ability.
 - As a call representative, I want to ensure customer satisfaction and provide professional customer support.
 - As a call representative, I want to answer or make calls to clients to learn about and address their needs or other issues with products or services.